hoannguyen02/chess-analysis/contents/privacy.en.md

 ## Information We Collect

-- **Personal Information:** Name, email address, and contact details when you register for our services.
+- **Personal Information:** Email address when you register for our services.
 - **Usage Data:** Data from your activity on our website, including preferences and feedback.

 &nbsp;